MicrosoftDocs/iis-docs/iis/wmi-provider/configuredobject-class.md

 ---
 title: "ConfiguredObject Class1"
-description: This page details the syntax for the ConfiguredObject Class1.
-It acts as a base type for namespace objects whose configuration can be specified in configuration sections. ms.date: "10/07/2016" ms.assetid: fbc82145-2355-3b59-ad74-3eb7b5f3f5ec
+description: Details the syntax for the ConfiguredObject Class1 and acts as a base type for configurable namespace objects. ms.date: "10/07/2016" ms.assetid: fbc82145-2355-3b59-ad74-3eb7b5f3f5ec
 ---